celestiaorg/docs/tutorials/node-api.md

 ### RPC API tutorial

+The [quick start guide](../how-to-guides/quick-start.md) is the easiest way to get started.

-The [node tutorial](./node-tutorial.md), which uses the RPC CLI, is the recommended way to get started interacting with your Celestia node.
+The [node tutorial](./node-tutorial.md), which uses the RPC CLI, is the recommended way to learn more about interacting with your Celestia node.

+Other ways to get started are with the [Rust](./rust-client-tutorial.md) and [Golang](./golang-client-tutorial.md) tutorials.

 ## Gateway API